2020 closing dates:

 The moderating panel will be comprised of Peer Review College members, augmented if necessary by relevant experts from outside the college.

 For proposals that reach the moderating panel stage, we will invite applicants to make a presentation and answer questions at the Large Grants Moderating Panel to assist the assessment process.
-NERC will try to provide early notice of an invitation to attend, but applicants should note that the Large Grants Moderating Panel meeting is usually held in April or May.
+NERC will try to provide early notice of an invitation to attend, but applicants should note that the Large Grants Moderating Panel meeting is usually held in March.

 Appropriate management is an important component of a successful large grant proposal.
 For large grants a lead Principal Investigator (PI) or coordinator will be responsible for the overall science and management plans.
 They will act as the focal point for contact with NERC, with responsibility for bi-annual progress reports.